ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/getting-started.md

 To remove an existing Ballerina installation, go to the Ballerina installation location and delete the Ballerina directory.

 > **Note**:
-> * If you installed Ballerina via an installer, the installation location is usually `/Library/Ballerina` in Mac OS X, `/opt/ballerina` in Linux, and `C:\Program Files\Ballerina\` in Windows.
+> * If you installed Ballerina via an installer, the installation location is usually `/Library/Ballerina` in Mac OS X, `/usr/lib/ballerina/` in Ubuntu, `/usr/lib64/ballerina` in CentOS, and `C:\Program Files\Ballerina\` in Windows.

 > * If you installed Ballerina using the Ballerina language ZIP file, be sure to remove the Ballerina PATH environment variable that you set in your system environment.